lionheart/QuickTableView/README.md

 ## What's Included

-* [x] `UITableViewCell` subclasses for common cell types and built-in Auto Layout support.
+* [x] `UITableViewCell` subclasses for common cell types, with built-in Auto Layout support.
-* [x] A drop-in replacement for `UITableViewController` with built-in support for keyboard appearance.
+* [x] A drop-in replacement for `UITableViewController` that automatically updates constraints based on keyboard appearance.
-* [x] A clean, enum-based approach to `UITableView` row and section management.
+* [x] A clean, enum-based approach that greatly simplifies `UITableView` row and section management.
 * [x] Much, much more!

 ## Usage